Tenor: Vocal range

-The vocal range of the tenor is the highest of the male voice types.
+The vocal range of the tenor is the highest of the male voice types using the modal register.
+Countertenors will sing about this voice type using falsetto.
 Within opera, the lowest note in the standard tenor repertoire is widely defined to be B♭_{2}.
-However, the role of Rodrigo di Dhu (written for Andrea Nozzari) in Rossini's rarely performed La donna del lago is defined as a tenor but requires an A♭_{2}.
+However, the role of Rodrigo di Dhu (written for Andrea Nozzari) in Rossini's rarely performed La donna del lago is considered a tenor role but requires an A♭_{2}.
 Within more frequently performed repertoire, Mime and Herod both call for an A_{2}.

 A few tenor roles in the standard repertoire call for a "tenor C" (C_{5}, one octave above middle C).
-Some, if not all, of the few top Cs in the standard operatic repertoire are either optional – such as in "Che gelida manina" in Puccini's La bohème – or interpolated (added) by tradition, such as in "Di quella pira" from Verdi's Il trovatore); however, the highest demanded note in the standard tenor operatic repertoire is D_{5}, found in "Mes amis, écoutez l'histoire" from Adolphe Adam's Le postillon de Lonjumeau and "Loin de son amie" from Fromental Halévy's La Juive).
-In the leggero repertoire, the highest note is F_{5} (Arturo in "Credeasi, misera" from Bellini's I puritani), therefore, very few tenors, a notable case being Nicolai Gedda, have this role in their repertoire without transposition (given the raising of concert pitch since its composition), or employing passaggio, such as Luciano Pavarotti.
+Some, if not all, of the few top Cs in the standard operatic repertoire are either optional (such as in "Che gelida manina" in Puccini's La bohème) or interpolated (added) by tradition (an example is the aria "Di quella pira" from Verdi's Il trovatore).
+However, the highest demanded note in the standard tenor operatic repertoire is D_{5}, found in "Mes amis, écoutez l'histoire" from Adolphe Adam's Le postillon de Lonjumeau and in "Loin de son amie" from Fromental Halévy's La Juive).
+In the leggero repertoire, the highest note is F_{5} (Arturo in "Credeasi, misera" from Bellini's I puritani); therefore, very few tenors, notably including Nicolai Gedda, have this role in their repertoire without transposition (given the raising of concert pitch since its composition) or employing passaggio, as did Luciano Pavarotti.